-Moderator/Reader
+Moderator

-- Review rules and expectations. - Will read guestions and run the Battle. - If a question is misread at the regional or state competitions, a new question may be given. - Make notes on question cards of wrong answers given to refer to in case of challenges. - At the end of a battle, the moderator/reader will ask the scorekeeper to verify the final score with the Judge(s) and then take it to the official scoring room. - Render decisions on challenges or other questions. - Discussion with coaches, if necessary, should be made out of hearing and line of sight of participants and audience members.
-Move into the hall if necessary. - Decisions by the reader/moderator in the room will be final.
+- Review rules and expectations. - Read questions and run the Battle. - If a question is misread at the regional or state competitions, a new question may be given. - Record each team's points on all question cards.
+This creates a third record of the scoring if the paper score sheet and the one on board do not match. - Make notes on question cards of all wrong answers a team gives.
+These will be referred to during "Challenges". - At the end of a battle, the moderator will ask the scorekeepers to compare their final scores. - Ask both teams if they wish to "Challenge" a question.
+They have 15 seconds to discuss and then say which question.

+- Render decisions on challenges or other questions. - The moderator makes the decision about challenges.
+A moderator could confer with coaches, but it is not encouraged.
+Any discussion with coaches, if necessary, should be made out of hearing and line of sight of participants and audience members.
+Move into the hall if necessary. - The moderator should explain why they are or are not accepting a team's challenge.
+If accepted, the score sheet will need to be amended. - Decisions by the moderator in the room are final. - Moderator asks the two spokespersons to initial the paper scoresheet to indicate they agree with the final score. - Moderator takes the score sheet into the hall and hands it to the Runner who will take score sheets to the scoring room.